Dai Buell

 Dai Buell (December 11, 1892 – July 9, 1939) was an American pianist and teacher.
-In 1921 she gave the first piano concerts heard by radio audiences and in 1931, gave the first concert on TV.
+In 1921 she gave the first piano concerts heard by radio audiences and in 1931, she gave the first concert on TV.

 Early life

 Dai Buell was born in Fort Wayne, Indiana and raised in Logansport.

 The story of her early life is an "example of the value of confidence in self, combined with the grit and pluck to back it up".
 She came from humble beginnings and "lessons were a problem but nothing daunted her", and she paid her own way through music lessons by teaching a class of her own from the age of 14.

 She studied piano in Boston under Carl Baermann (son of the composer) and Antoinette Szumowska, and had her professional debut in January 1916 in Steinert Hall, Boston.
 New York and Chicago debuts followed early in 1917.
 She toured in Europe, giving recitals in London, Paris and towns in Germany, Austria, and Holland.
-She appeared as soloist with the Boston Boston symphony orchestra several times, including in 1928 of Chopin 'Concerto in F Minor' with Serge Kouosevitzky conducting.
+She appeared as a soloist with the Boston Boston symphony orchestra several times, including in 1928 of Chopin 'Concerto in F Minor' with Serge Kouosevitzky conducting.

 While in France to study modern French composition, Miss Buell was a frequent contributor to musical magazines and gave recitals in France.
 In the U.S. her recitals were works of representative composers of different musical periods which she discussed and analyzed.
 She was active in Chromatic Club.
 Her recital advertisements listed the use of the Mason & Hamlin piano and her recording for Ampico and Duo-Art Rolls.
 As an active member in the MacDowell Club her advanced piano students were presented in weekly recitals in her Aloha bungalow, the William L. Church House in Newton Center, MA for the benefit of the club.